 - It increases the production of an enzyme that breaks down the production of collagen, that awesome substance that keeps your skin elastic.

 - It reduces the amount of vitamin A in the body.
 This is bad because vitamin A can protect skin from damage and fight premature wrinkles.

-- It reduces the absorption of vitamin C, another substance that helps prevent premature aging and protect from sun damage.
+- It reduces the absorption of vitamin C, an antioxidant that helps prevent premature aging and protect from sun damage.

 - The repeated movements you make while smoking, like pursuing your lips and squinting your eyes, eventually cause wrinkles.

 Smoking Makes You Look Bad